Ludger Beerbaum: Early life and competitive career

-Beerbaum was born in Detmold, Germany.
+Beerbaum was born in Detmold, West Germany.
 In school, he took Business Studies, but eventually gave it up for a career in show jumping.

 Beerbaum began riding on a Highland Pony at the age of 8.
-He had a very successful career as a young Rider which continued into his adulthood.
+He had a very successful career as a young rider which continued into his adulthood.
 His most notable accomplishments include winning 4 Olympic Golds (his first at age 25) and numerous European and World Championship medals.

 On Sunday 21 September 2008, at the Samsung Super League Final in Barcelona, Beerbaum was a member of the winning German Nations Cup team.
 He was awarded Leading Rider of the 2008 Super League, along with 50,000 CHF ($46,000).
 In the Final, he rode the nine-year-old Westphalian gelding, All Inclusive NRW to a double clear round, and was one of only two riders to do so, his teammate Marco Kutscher being the other.